-The applicable requirements will be those in effect during that academic year when the student first registered in the Program, unless stated otherwise in this Handbook or by the Program Director.
+The applicable requirements will be those in effect during that academic year when the student first registered in the Program, unless stated otherwise in the Handbook or by the Program Director.

-All RSMAS courses are listed on the RSMAS website.
+All Rosenstiel School courses are listed on the website.
 All courses taken by students should be approved by their advisors.
 Students are recommended to consult with their advisors and the ATM Program Director regarding their choices of courses.
 Deviations from the requirements must be approved by the advisor and the ATM Program Director.

 ATM students have a common set of required core courses.
-Elective courses are chosen from offerings in ATM as well as other units of RSMAS and UM.
+Elective courses are chosen from offerings in ATM as well as other units of the Rosenstiel School and UM.

 |The ATM M.S. degree requires 30 total credits.
 1|